Iran's 20-year vision plan (Iran 1404): History

 The following individuals from the members of the Diagnostic Assembly were part of the commission for compiling the vision document: Mohsen Rezaei, Zanganeh, Habibollah Asgar Oladi, Nabavi, Iravani, Mohammad Hashemi, Ali Akbar Velayati, Majid Ansari and Hossein Mozaffar.

 According to Mohsen Rezaei, the secretary of the Expediency Discernment Council, the original vision document was immediately proposed in the Expediency Discernment Council after initial expert reviews and was approved with minimal changes.
 Kazem Najafi Elmi and Hamid Mirzadeh were responsible for the Iran's 20-year vision plan expert group in the Expediency Discernment Council Secretariat.

 Approval of the document and its notification

 The assignment of the development of the vision document to the Expediency Discernment Council was made with the argument that since the vision document itself is a form of general policy development of the system, it is within the scope of the council's duties.
-In any case, the vision document was notified in December 2003 as the country's twenty-year program and titled "Vision of the Islamic Republic of Iran in the Horizon of 1404 AH" by Seyyed Ali Khamenei to the then president, Mohammad Khatami.
+In any case, the vision document was notified in December 2003 as the country's twenty-year program and titled "Vision of the Islamic Republic of Iran in the Horizon of 1404 SH" by Seyyed Ali Khamenei to the then president, Mohammad Khatami.